eclipse-rdf4j/rdf4j/site/content/documentation/reference/rdf4j-binary.md

 ### Literals

 Depending on the specific literal type (plain, language-tagged, datatyped), a literal is recorded by one of the markers `PLAIN_LITERAL_VALUE`, `LANG_LITERAL_VALUE` or `DATATYPE_LITERAL_VALUE`.
 This is followed by the lexical label of the literal as a string, optionally followed by either a language tag encoded as a string value or a datatype encoded as a string.

+### RDF\* triples

+RDF\* triples are recorded by the `TRIPLE_VALUE` marker, followed by value markers and values for the triple's subject, predicate, and object, in order.

 ## Value reference declaration records